ConfederacyOfGaia/Gaia/players-guide.md

 There are no monasteries or schools of martial arts on Enda, so a monk is differentiated from fighters by how they fight and what they focus on:  Mastering their life force (ki) and fighting unarmed.
 They are usually physically indistinguishable from fighters, and only their abilities at later levels and their armor/weapon choices makes it obvious they are different.
 Available subclasses are Drunken Master, Kensei, and Open Hand.

 ***Modifications.*** When you use the Flurry of Blows feature to make bonus attacks, you can spend additional ki points to make additional unarmed strikes.
-Each additional unarmed strike you make costs an additional ki point, and the maximum number of ki points (1 plus any additional points) that you can spend on the extra attacks equals one third of your monk level (rounded down, minimum of 1).
+Each additional unarmed strike you make costs an additional ki point, and the maximum number of extra attacks you can make equals your proficiency bonus.

 ### Paladin